Cyril Ramaphosa Responds to Phala Phala Theft Report During Kusile Power Station Visit

 MPUMALANGA— President Cyril Ramaphosa said he had nothing to do with the Independent Police Investigative Directorate (IPID) report into the Phala Phala farm theft.

 Ramaphosa spoke on the sidelines of his oversight visit to Kusile Power Station in Mpumalanga on 10 April 2026.
 Ramaphosa responded to a question about the report.
-He said that the processes must play themselves out, and said the institutions in charge of the IPID report and the investigations are handling the matters.
+He said the processes must play themselves out and that the institutions in charge of the IPID report and the investigations are handling the matters.

 Read also